Find out what opportunities for multilingualism you have.

 A small upgrade to the No Structure approach would be lean structure, i.e. a scenario where multilingualism is basically taken into account, but the overhead is as low as possible.

-Content can continue to be created and structured as usual – however, you can define the language for each content and the individual pages are thus also set up correctly, so that e.B search engines are not confused.
+You can continue to create and structure content as usual – however, you can specify the language for each content and the individual pages are thus set up correctly, so that search engines, for example, are not confused.

 advantages